rwndy/course-web-fullstack/schedule/week-6.md

-## Week 6: Build a Startup Product
+## Week 6: Build a Startup Product Clone

 ### Day 26

 - Pair programming
+  - codeburst.io/pair-programming-is-hard-a5da3449b67a
 - Build a startup product clone from scratch in 5 days
   - Choose one of many products like Twitter, Facebook, Airbnb, Product Hunt, Google, Stack Overflow, etc
 - Choose and plan the product
 - Build the wireframe and mockup
+  - Design Thinking
+  - Design Sprint
+  - Rapid Prototyping
 - Build the initial data model
 - Build the initial UI and routes
   - Use UI framework to fasten development